-The Mirror’s Advertising Acceptability Guidelines
+The Connecticut Mirror’s Advertising Acceptability Guidelines

-Content of advertising, including political advertising, does not reflect the editorial policy of The Connecticut Mirror or the corporate policy of The Connecticut News Project, Inc.
+Advertising content does not reflect the editorial policy of The Connecticut Mirror or the corporate policy of The Connecticut News Project, Inc.